taplivenetwork/taplive/docs/03_mvp-architecture.md

-# 🔹 What are we building?
+# What are we building?

 For this hackathon, we aim to focus on one or more of the following modules:

 - ✅ Real-time order acceptance/grabbing system prototype
 - ✅ Video on demand & payment interface process
 - ✅ Geolocation verification & anti-counterfeiting live streaming SDK
+- ✅ Video acceleration technology, CDN acceleration optimization technology (optional)
 - ✅ Content access control and playback record scoring mechanism (optional)
 - ✅ Group order model (AA ordering) (optional)
 - ✅ Decentralized cache node access (PCDN) (optional)

 # Roadmap: Phase 1 & Phase 2